-- 1. In the opinion of the Directors of Australian Mutual Bank Ltd: - (a) the Consolidated Financial Statements and Notes that are set out on pages 15 to 54 are in accordance with the Corporations Act 2001, including; - (i) giving a true and fair view of the Group's financial position as at 30 June 2021 and of its performance for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - (b) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - 2.
-The Directors draw attention to Note 1 to the consolidated financial statements, which includes a statement of compliance with International Financial Reporting Standards.
+- 1. In the opinion of the Directors of Australian Mutual Bank Ltd: - (a) The Financial Statements and Notes to the accounts of Australian Mutual Bank and the consolidated entity (Group) that are set out on pages 15 to 57 are in accordance with the Corporations Act 2001, including; - (i) giving a true and fair view of Australian Mutual Bank and the Group's financial position as at 30 June 2022 and of its performance for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - (b) there are reasonable grounds to believe that Australian Mutual Bank will be able to pay its debts as and when they become due and payable. - 2.
+The Directors draw attention to Note 1 to the financial statements, which includes a statement of compliance with International Financial Reporting Standards.